Advanced testing topics¶

 share a common resource), you can use django.test.testcases.SerializeMixin

 to run them sequentially.
-This mixin uses a filesystem lockfile
+This mixin uses a filesystem lockfile.

-to determine that all test classes in the
+For example, you can use __file__ to determine that all test classes in the

-same file that inherit from SerializeMixin
+same file that inherit from SerializeMixin will run sequentially:

 import os